iamroot99/the-cryptographer/README.md

 given, instructions are provided in order to help the user.

 ### **4. Testing**
 The program ”testCryptographer.py” was created for testing.
-We chose Python as it provided functions that could easily interact with C programs and the standard input and output.
-Although Python is generally slower than other programming languages, speed was not of interest here, as we only cared about the correctness of our algorithm.
+I chose Python as it provided functions that could easily interact with C programs and the standard input and output.
+Although Python is generally slower than other programming languages, speed was not of interest here, as I only cared about the correctness of our algorithm.
 Finally, our testing process relied on the fact that the initial message and the string that results after encryption and decryption must be the same.
-Thus, we generated a file with random strings of various lengths and we loaded each string in our Python script.
-Then we called the Cryptographer to encode it and to do the decoding, acting as both Alice and Bob.
-In the end we compared the initial string and the resulting one.
+Thus, I generated a file with random strings of various lengths and I loaded each string in our Python script.
+Then I called the Cryptographer to encode it and to do the decoding, acting as both Alice and Bob.
+In the end I compared the initial string and the resulting one.
 If there were no differences, the Cryptographer behaved as expected.
-In the end, we tested our extension on more than 1000 tests.
+In the end, I tested the extension on more than 1000 tests.
 They all passed, indicating that the Cryptographer was implemented correctly